sathyaghan/Code_Optimization/README.md

 Say in 2300 --> {1000: 2, 100: 3, 10: 0, 1: 0}.
 The converter then takes values from the dictionary and quickly assigns it to the building string.

+### Approach 3
+A completely different approach than the first two, here the roman and numerals are kept as a nested list.
+The converter then traverses the list and divides the number by the numeral equivalent in the list.
+The quotient is again passed at the next iteration of the loop as the new number, the remainder as the count for repeating the roman numeral as and when required.

 ## Result
 On an average the second approach was 32% more efficient than the first.
+The third was approximately 50% better than the second and 65% better than the first.
+Clearly illustrating that library functions decrease the run-time considerably and perform better than optimized pure logic codes.

 ## Note
 I am still a python novice, and trying to pick up as many tips and suggestions as possible to improve my coding efficiency.